Uma Charan Mohanty: Legacy

 Mohanty is a member of the Core Group on Floods of the National Disaster Management Authority as well as the Scientific Review and Monitoring Committee (SRMC) of the Indian Institute of Tropical Meteorology; he was among the organizers of the National Symposium on Tropical Meteorology (TROPMET-2016) at the Siksha O Anusandhan University during 19–23 December 2016.
 He was also involved in the organization of the 22nd State Level National Children's Science Congress held at KIIT International School in 2014 where he served as a judge of the congress.
 He is known to have made over 45 international visits and has delivered plenary or invited addresses at several conferences and seminars including the lecture on Numerical Simulation of Track and Intensity of Orissa Super Cyclone-1999 at the 5th International Conference on Information Technology in 2002, the seminar on Numerical Modeling of Land Surface Processes for Improved-Simulation of Extreme Weather Events over the Indian Region of 2014 and the Colloquium on Recent Developments in Prediction of Tropical Cyclone and Associated Coastal Hazards of 2016, both held at IIT Bhubaneswar, and the National Workshop on GPS RO Techniques and Applications of 2015 held at SRM Institute of Science and Technology.

 Awards and honours

 Mohanty received the Prof. M. G. Deshpande Award in 1984, followed by the 12th MAUSAM Award of the Mausam journal of the India Meteorological Department in 1989 and the Silver Jubilee Award of the Aeronautics Research and Development Board in 1996.
 The Odisha Bigyan Academy presented him the Samanta Chandra Sekhar Award in 1999 and the Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 1993.
-He received the Sir Gilbert Walker Gold Medal of the Walker Institute, UK in 2009 and the National Award in Atmospheric Science and Technology of the Ministry of Earth Sciences in 2013.
+He received the Sir Gilbert Walker Gold Medal of the Walker Institute, UK in 2009, the National Award in Atmospheric Science and Technology of the Ministry of Earth Sciences in 2013., Biju Patnaik Award for Scientific Excellence in 2017., Faculty Research Award in 2017-18., Odisha Citizens Award in Education in 2018.